Ahmadfareedkhan/nutrition-chatbot/README.md

 **Objective:**
 The primary goal of HealthyBytes is to democratize access to personalized nutrition advice, making it easy, quick, and affordable for everyone to maintain their health and well-being.

----

-This description incorporates technical details with user-focused features, making it suitable for a professional portfolio showcasing your skills in developing AI-based applications.